jotra7/LLMBot/README.md

-# Anthropic-Powered Telegram Bot with Text-to-Speech
+# Multi-Functional Telegram Bot

-This project implements a Telegram bot powered by Anthropic's language models and Eleven Labs' text-to-speech technology.
-The bot can engage in conversations, answer questions, and convert text responses to speech.
+This project implements a feature-rich Telegram bot powered by Anthropic's language models, OpenAI's image generation and analysis capabilities, and Eleven Labs' text-to-speech technology.
+The bot can engage in conversations, answer questions, generate and analyze images, and convert text responses to speech.

 ## Features

-- Interact with Anthropic's language models through Telegram
+- Chat functionality using Anthropic's language models
+- Image generation using OpenAI's DALL-E 3
+- Image analysis using OpenAI's GPT-4 Vision
 - Text-to-speech functionality using Eleven Labs API
 - Dynamic model selection for Anthropic models
 - Voice selection for text-to-speech responses
+- Conversation history tracking
 - Automatic caching and updating of available models and voices

 ## Prerequisites